-We’re privileged to be able to deliver million dollar boats for some very nice folks who put their trust in us.
-Maintaining that trust is a full time job.
+We’re privileged to be able to deliver million dollar boats for some very nice folks who put their trust in us, and maintaining that trust is a full time job.

 An early stop at Palm Cove Marina in Jacksonville Beach let us attend to some provisioning and boat chores yesterday.
 The photo is of the air conditioning sea strainer.
 It was packed with moss and tiny barnacles.
-We once found a good sized fish in a sea strainer, gotten in as a minnow and grew and grew.
+South Floridas warm water promotes this kind of growth in a very short time.
+We once found a good sized fish in a sea strainer, it had gotten in as a minnow and grew and grew.
 Another example of blind ambition leading to an unscheduled end.
 We’re offshore again today as we speak.
 The stinky pulp mill stacks of Fernandina 5 miles off our port beam.
-Today’s exact destination unknown, until we select a spot to anchor for the night somewhere up a creek in Georgia’s lovely marshlands.
+Today’s exact destination unknown, until we select a spot to anchor for the night somewhere up a creek in Georgia’s lonely marshlands.
 Meanwhile, Sub Tropical Storm Alberto is festering away near the Gulf of Mexico, we’ll have to see how that will affect our excellent adventures in the next few days.

 Another short day today.
 We stopped in Thunderbolt Ga after contacting Jesse from Edge HVAC this Sunday morning.
 He was recommended by our friend Ken Youngchild of Thunderbolt Marine.
 Jesse arrived at 1400 and had the A/C up and running by 1500, this accomplished on a major three day holiday weekend.
 It pays to have friends in low places.
 Thanks Ken!
 Thanks Jesse!
 The rain and squally weather from Alberto finally caught up with us.
 Every great boating day is not necessarily a sunny day.